rdkcentral/rdkservices/docs/api/SystemPlugin.md

 Gets the value of a key in the cache.

 > This API is **deprecated** and may be removed in the future.
 It is no longer recommended for use in new implementations.
+[Refer this link for the new api](https://rdkcentral.github.io/rdkservices/#/api/PersistentStorePlugin?id=getvalue)

 ### Events